doubleirish/OSCON_2015/README.md

     You love using open source software.
 It's done right by you and now you want to contribute back.
 You get your patch all ready and... the boss says No!
 Don't feel alone.
 Enterprises everywhere are trying to figure this out.
 I'll walk you through the risks to business that actually exist and how you can help manage them.
 Maybe armed with this information your boss will say...
 Yes!

-    > conor - how to avoid getting fired or getting sued when contributing to OS . interesting sude note about black duck software for scanning your code for oss licence violation [blackduck](https://www.blackducksoftware.com/compliance/code-scanning) talks about ways to mitigate risks to business for those considering contributing to OSS . help with licence source selection , contributor licence agreements . also discusses many non-IP contributions which elevate a company's standing without any legal ramifications [slides](http://www.slideshare.net/patrickmcfadin/help-i-want-to-contribute-to-open-source-but-my-boss-says-no)
+    > Conor - how to avoid getting fired or getting sued when contributing to OS . interesting sude note about black duck software for scanning your code for oss licence violation [blackduck](https://www.blackducksoftware.com/compliance/code-scanning) talks about ways to mitigate risks to business for those considering contributing to OSS . help with licence source selection , contributor licence agreements . also discusses many non-IP contributions which elevate a company's standing without any legal ramifications [slides](http://www.slideshare.net/patrickmcfadin/help-i-want-to-contribute-to-open-source-but-my-boss-says-no)

 *   00:45:42 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)